BranchMetrics/air-plugin/README.md

 ### Developing and testing in the Adobe Flash Builder IDE

-1. Run the Adobe Flash Builder
+1. Run Adobe Flash Builder

 Adobe Flash Builder is built on Eclipse, so it might look familiar to you